onniro/2PACMPEG/README.txt

 2PACMPEG - cool front-end for FFmpeg

-0. some yapping
+0. yapping
-    the main motivation behind the authoring of this program is to make it easier and faster to do some processing on shadowplay clips and whatnot such that me and some friends can upload them to discord without having to subscribe to discord nitro (waste of money). such processing includes and is usually limited to compressing the clip to under 25MB and merging of multiple audio tracks.
+    this program was written with the intention of using it to send shadowplay clips and whatnot to friends on discord without having to waste money on nitro.

 1.1 installation for 2PACMPEG_with_FFmpeg
     step 1: download the archive where it says "2PACMPEG_with_FFmpeg" from